jogoodma/homology-explorer/docs/proposal.md

   - Mus musculus (Mouse)
   - Homo sapiens (Human)

 The DIOPT dataset will give us our primary data for the Homology Explorer.
 Each gene in the dataset will represent a node in the network.
 The ortholog and paralog predictions will define the edges, with the DIOPT scores acting as weights on each edge.
 Additional information that may be added as attributes of the nodes and edges include functional gene ontology terms (GO), evolutionary distance estimates between species, and disease ontology (DO) associations.

+Ortholog and Paralog relationships must be queried from the DIOPT resources for each individual species.
+These data will need to be aggregated prior to warehousing.
+Subsetting data by species, or a subset of genes may also be necessary given the potential volume of data.
+This will be evaluated more during application testing so transformation techniques applied to the DIOPT data will be made with reproducibility in mind.
+The Alliance of Genome Resources data will have to be joined to the DIOPT data on a unique identifier for each gene. `Python` will likely be the tool of choice for this task.

 ### Data Warehouse Creation

 In order to power the network visualization a data system will need to be devised to support the final design features of the tool.
 The system will need to be able to serve data quickly and efficiently to the frontend, support basic search services, and possibly implement basic network analysis algorithms for performance reasons.

-We will evaluate the needs of the project and determine whether a NoSQL, SQL, or graph database is the best technology for the job.
+SQL and NoSQL solutions are under consideration.
+With smaller volumes of data, a SQL database will be a better choice for performance.
+However, this project is very young so the schema may at some point be subject to change and the scale of the data may grow very large one day (IE if all genes of all species were to be networked together).
+Given this and the inherent network structure of the project, NoSQL alternatives are also under strong consideration.
+Platforms under consideration include:

+- **SQL**: DuckDB, SQLite, PostgreSQL
+- **NoSQL**: MongoDB, Neo4J, Dgraph, JanusGraph

 ### Build Network Visualization